 1. Start small

 Your family isn’t off the hook.
 Besides, they live there too right?
 Make a short list or delegate tasks for everyone.
 While you’re tackling the bedroom, the kids can handle their play area.
 Not only does this give them something to do but it keeps them busy so that they’re not making mess while you’re trying to get things in order.
+You shouldn’t be the only one held responsible for all of the tasks to declutter your home.

 3. Make the beds